haller33/typewriter-song/README.md

 This is a [bpftrace]-fork program to run locally that turns your keyboard into a noisy typewriter.
 Keystrokes make a "click" and the enter key makes a "ting".

-This works by tracing the Linux tty driver using kprobes.Brendan Gregg first wrote tracing-typewriter tools in [2005](https://github.com/brendangregg/bpf-typewriter).
+This works by tracing the Linux tty driver using kprobes.
+[Brendan Gregg](ttps://github.com/brendangregg) first wrote tracing-typewriter tools in [2005](https://github.com/brendangregg/bpf-typewriter).

 ## Dependencies